 Join us on Monday, July 14th at the Civitella Castle for the opening of t r a n s i e n t t r a c e s, an Installation by Rizvi Hassan.
-Gallery opens at 6:00 PM, Architect Talk starts at 6:10 PM, followed by Fellows’ Performance & Structure Unveiling at 6:30 PM.
+Gallery opens at 6:00 PM, Architect Talk starts at 6:10 PM and is also livestreamed on Instagram (@civitellaranieri), followed by Fellows’ Performance & Structure Unveiling at 6:30 PM.
 Refreshments will be served throughout the evening.
-RSVP here.
+The event is free to attend and RSVP is required.

 If this were a song,